 You and your child might see a social worker if you need help finding your way through the services system or getting in touch with community resources and support networks.

-Social workers can also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
+A social worker might also work as a case manager for your child, helping him connect with appropriate organisations and therapies.
 Some social workers can also offer therapy treatments for your child and your family.

 Video Social workers and adolescent mental health